ToolRM: Outcome Reward Models for Tool-Calling Large Language Models: Appendix

 RMs are evaluated by comparing scores assigned to the correct tool call outputs and incorrect tool call outputs for the same input.
 A prediction is counted as correct when the score for the correct tool call exceeds that of the incorrect one.
 LLMs-as-Judges are evaluated with a pairwise comparison prompt, where both candidate tool calls are presented and the model is instructed to select the correct one.
 To avoid position bias, the order of candidates is randomized.
 Experimental details, including the full prompt template, are provided in Appendix \ref{apdx:fcrb-experiment-details}.
+We show the results in Figure \ref{fc_reward_bench_eval} and observe the following: